protocolguild/documentation/docs/1-proposal-rationale.md

 # 1. Proposal Rationale

-To increase the long-term sustainability of protocol maintenance, we propose a curated split contract which includes vesting.
-This mechanism will provide autonomous funding and nudge the incentive balance towards the protocol.
-Sponsors who opt-in will be Ethereum-based applications, protocols, and individuals - this aligns well with our community's existing voluntaryist mindset towards public goods funding.
+How can we give core protocol contributors exposure to the broader success of the projects building on top of Ethereum?
+This has been a recurrent topic for many years in our community.
+When the latest discussion resurfaced in [Oct 2022](https://twitter.com/dannyryan/status/1454065104819916803?s=20&t=UpzCC7pDSqldgV-TAIMFiA), we started researching the  existing public goods funding mechanisms

-There are three main motivations as to why there should be a new mechanism, the individual challenges related to each prompt, and the resulting design objectives we can use as inspiration.
+We settled on three main motivations as to why there should be a new mechanism, the individual challenges related to each, and the resulting design objectives we can use to help frame .

 ## 1.1 Curation is difficult